-During the probationary period, an employee may be rejected at any time by the appointing authority.
-Any employee rejected during the probationary period following a promotional appointment, shall be reinstated to the position from which he/she wasthey were promoted unless charges are filed and he/she isthey are discharged in the manner provided in the City Charter Article XXXII Section 9, Civil Service Ordinance and Civil Service Rules.
+During the probationary period an employee may be rejected at any time by the appointing authority.
+Any employee rejected during the probationary period following a promotional appointment, shall be reinstated to the position from which he/she was promoted unless charges are filed and he/she is discharged in the manner provided in the City Charter Article XXXII Section 9, Civil Service Ordinance and Civil Service Rules.